Privately Owned Public Space

 GiGL has identified and released the first Privately Owned Public Spaces (POPS) dataset for London, working with our partner data contributors and the Guardian Cities team.

 With the support of the GLA this dataset is available under an open data licence via the London data store.
-You can also download the data here.
+You can also download the data here (though please see the London data store for more information).

 Granary Square. © Emma Knowles